 Wooden eyes fill the wooden man who lumbers to the bar.
-Slams his arm down like a dull axe, stares a mile through the bottles mustered behind the bar.
+He slams his arm down like a dull axe and stares through the dusty bottles mustered on the shelf.

-He ain’t a local, but he’s familiar with smoky rooms.
-He’s familiar with absorbing space, with a blaze of liquor in his veins.
+He’s no local, but he’s familiar with smoky rooms.
+He’s familiar with absorbing space, with liquor blazing through his veins.
 Some aroma cues a nut in his brain to crack.
 He cracks his neck, cracks his fingers, cracks the glass with his grip.

 He sips it slow.
 He savors.

 These men come often.
 They come alone.
-They walk in android-like; men seasoned to the bar scene’s choreography.
-The others —the married men, the uncorrupted, the puritans— they don’t have that empty swagger; they are fish out of water, their eyes flop all around.
+They walk in hollow and well versed to the bar scene’s choreography.
+The others —the married men, the uncorrupted, the puritans— they don’t have that empty swagger; they’re fish out of water, their eyes flop all around.

 She stopped judging long ago.
-All these men, they just want a hit off the pipe.
+All these men have an inner burn to tend to.
 She wants the same.
-She runs miles after work, she sweats it out.
+She runs miles after work.
+She sweats it out.
 Some dance, some explore, some hide in books, some scream at strangers or throw rocks or piss in public.
 Some work to death, some paint, some murder.
 Men without vice aren’t men.
 Men without outlet for their consternation are void.
 She don’t trust men who masquerade, men holier than thou, men who lead the pack.
 These men deceive.
 She sees through charlatans; sees through men without chaos.

 That’s why she loves the bar.
-She sees tension unravel.
-She sees facades melt, sees the real men inside.
+She sees the tension unravel.
+She sees facades melt.
+Sees the realness inside.
 She feels the air become lighter as the night wares on.

-The man’s once wooden eyes now smolder tiger-like.
-She twirls at her hair; pops out her chest at a man who now towers; a man so full of fire she feels she looks straight at the rising sun.
+The man’s once wooden eyes now smolder tiger-like above the empty glass before him.
+Bartender twirls her hair.
+She sees a man who now towers; a man so full of fire she feels she looks straight at the rising sun.